-- Base funding priorities on the needs of the NC BoS CoC as a whole, without privileging specific communities; - Help the Steering Committee and Project Review Committee think more broadly about the CoC; - Stay open-minded about what needs to change to end homelessness; - Better understand the CoC's needs; - Provide tools and support to help the Steering Committee and Project Review Committee make good decisions for the CoC; and - Establish a framework to help implement the funding priorities.
+- Base funding priorities on the needs of the NC BoS CoC as a whole, without privileging specific regions; - Help the Steering Committee and Project Review Committee think more broadly about the CoC; - Stay open-minded about what needs to change to end homelessness; - Better understand the CoC's needs; - Provide tools and support to help the Steering Committee and Project Review Committee make good decisions for the CoC; and - Establish a framework to help implement the funding priorities.

-The subcommittee examines data on current funding and needs across the CoC, which has revealed three overarching issues:
+The subcommittee examines data on current funding and needs across the CoC, which has revealed two overarching important issues:

-- 1) Resource gaps exist in certain areas, especially in a few regions that have little to no permanent supportive housing. - 2) Resources are not distributed in a way that matches the distribution of need across the CoC. - 3) CoC-funded rapid rehousing only exists in five of the thirteen regions.
+- 1) Resource gaps exist in certain areas, especially in a few regions that have few permanent supportive housing resources. - 2) Resources are not distributed in a way that matches the distribution of need across the CoC.

 The subcommittee used these data and other considerations to inform the development of the funding priorities.
 The subcommittee aimed to address geographical gaps in funding so everyone in the CoC has an option for permanent housing, no matter in which region they live.
 The subcommittee also wanted to ensure that grantees spend all allocated funding each year, since underspent funds are returned to HUD instead of being used to assist people in the CoC.
-The subcommittee also identified HMIS and coordinated entry as priorities for continued funding because the NC BoS CoC needs this infrastructure to work well and to support HUD's requirements of all CoC and ESG grantees and other homeless service providers.
+The subcommittee also identified HMIS and coordinated entry as priorities for continued funding because the NC BoS CoC needs this infrastructure to work well and to support HUD's requirements of all CoC and ESG Program grantees and other homeless service providers.